Plain Writing Act: 2014 Annual Report

 The Office of Solid Waste and Emergency Response's community involvement coordinators participated in OSWER's writing webinars, including writing outreach materials and community involvement plans.
 OSWER conducted one-on-one writing instruction for remedial program managers doing technical presentations and raised awareness of the plain-writing requirements by reducing the use of jargon and acronyms.

 Region 5 held two plain-writing training sessions: one for Superfund community involvement staff and a second for a section of the Land and Chemicals Division.

 III.
 Ongoing compliance/sustaining change

-- The national-program and regional office have designated officials for plain writing to work in collaboration with the senior official.
+The national-program and regional offices have designated officials for plain writing to work in collaboration with the senior official.
 See appendix for a list of the designated officials.

 IV.
 Agency's plain-writing website

 The site is linked from epa.gov/data.